Best design review software in 2026 (for teams that ship faster)

 9. Pastel

-Best for: Teams reviewing both websites and design files
+Best for: Teams that review both websites and design files in a single tool

 Pastel